romainthevenon/BattleShip_IG5/README.md

 ## How to use it ?
 //todo
 ## Test AI
+This project use different AI (low, medium and hard).
+In order to check if hard > medium > low, it is possible to launch multiple games between each AI (default : 100 games).
-I got the following results with 20 000 games played between each AI (low VS medium, low VS hard, medium VS hard)
+  For example, I got the following results with 20 000 games played between each AI (low VS medium, low VS hard, medium VS hard)

 |   | Score AI 1 | Score AI 2 |
 | ------------- | ------------- | ------------ |